geld-tech/synthetic-monitoring-service/README.md

 # synthetic-monitoring-service

-Synthetic monitoring service recoritding availability and latency of services based on Python Flask, Vue.js, and Chart.js
+Synthetic monitoring service recording availability and latency of services based on Python Flask, Vue.js, and Chart.js